 While there is nothing wrong with trying to live the best lives that we can, sometimes in doing that, whether consciously or unconsciously, we cause harm to others.
-Traveling to Africa in search of its wildlife may sometimes result in us harming the environment by leaving one too many carbon footprints.
+Going on a safari in search of its wildlife may sometimes result in us harming the environment by leaving one too many carbon footprints.
 Wanting to be in close proximity to an elephant may lead us to want to experience riding it even though they are not meant to be sat on.

 To help you make conscious and responsible choices on your next travel to witness magnificent wildlife, we’ve highlighted the top 3 animal tourist attractions that you shouldn’t do and show you what you should do in its place.